YU-Zhejian/IBI-ICA-G6/Formative.md

 The following is our plan:

-Write pseudocodes and codes assigned to us.
-After the codes are generated, they will be run by all the group members to serve as a double check.
+Write pseudocodes and real codes assigned to each member.
+After the codes are generated, they will be executed by all members as a double check.

 When preparing the poster, make use of the pseudocodes and add necessary details to make the explanations more readable.

 A meeting will be held to decide the design of the poster.